At the Immigrant's Table

 Continue shaping pirozhki:

 • Divide dough into portions: Cover counter with flour, and roll dough out into thin layer.
-Cut pirozhki forms with cup, and place filling in the middle of each one.
-Fold and pinch sides.
+Cut circles using a 3-4 inch round cup or cookie cutter.
+Place about 1-2 tablespoons of filling in the center of each circle.

 Nutrition